ahop92/oneline-mmorpg-user-demographics-eval/README.md

 ## Background

-One scripts were developed to evaluate different profit data from a software/gaming company.
+One script was developed to evaluate different profit data from a software/gaming company.
 The raw data was housed by CSV excel files.
 The goal was to develop a python/jupyter scripts that manipulates the pandas and numpy libraries to evaluate the data and offer a high level analysis.

 ### Heroes of Pymoli Code Functionality